We are Both the Sword and the Shield for Our Clients

-Workers’ Compensation is a unique area of the law, and each state has its own specific law that applies to injuries at work.
-Most significantly, there are specific rules governing what types of injuries at work are covered by the law, and the remedies available to injured workers are limited.
-For example, although an injured worker does not have to prove they were injured as a result of their employer’s negligence, Workers’ Compensation law only provides benefits for time out of work, medical treatment, and any permanent impairment an injured worker may have.
-Therefore it is important for injured workers to seek the assistance of an attorney who focuses on Workers’ Compensation cases, and who knows and stays up-to-date on the latest developments and changes in the law.
+Workers’ Compensation is a unique area of the law, and each state has its specific law that applies to injuries at work.
+Specifically, rules govern what the law covers types of damages at work, and the remedies available to injured workers are limited.
+Injured workers do not have to prove their injury was due to their employer’s negligence.
+Workers’ Compensation law only provides benefits for time out of work, medical treatment, and any permanent impairment an injured worker may have.
+Therefore injured workers need to seek an attorney who focuses on Workers’ Compensation cases and who knows and stays up-to-date on the latest developments and changes in the law.

-J.D., University of Richmond, 1998
+- J.D., University of Richmond, 1998